Chemical Facility Anti-Terrorism Standards (CFATS) Tiering Methodology

-To determine a facility’s risk level, CISA uses information facilities submit through the Top-Screen survey, which is then assessed based on vulnerability, potential consequences, and threat of a terrorist attack.
-After analyzing the Top-Screen data, CISA determines which facilities are high-risk, and assigns those facilities a Tier of 1, 2, 3, or 4, with Tier 1 representing the highest risk.
+To determine a facility's risk level, CISA uses information that facilities submit through the Top-Screen survey, which is then assessed based on vulnerability, potential consequences, and threat of a terrorist attack.
+After analyzing the Top-Screen data, CISA determines which facilities are high risk and assigns those facilities a Tier of 1, 2, 3, or 4, with Tier 1 representing the highest risk.

-- Read the CFATS Tiering Methodology fact sheet (PDF, 507 KB) to better understand the types of items that may impact a facility’s high-risk status and, as applicable, assignment of their risk tier.
+Read the CFATS Tiering Methodology fact sheet to better understand the considerations that may impact a facility's high-risk status and, as applicable, assignment of its tier.

 2016 Enhanced Tiering Methodology

 Chemical security is not a temporary issue.
-As threats evolve, the Agency is committed to using the best tiering methodology to identify high-risk chemical facilities.
+As threats evolve, CISA is committed to using the best tiering methodology to identify high-risk chemical facilities.

 In 2013, the CFATS risk-tiering methodology underwent a thorough review by external experts from industry and government.
 The results led to the 2016 implementation of the enhanced tiering methodology, which more accurately determines and appropriately tiers high-risk chemical facilities.

-While much of the risk tiering methodology is sensitive and/or classified, the enhanced methodology includes several new components within each element of risks—facility's vulnerability, potential consequence, and threat factors—such as improved physics-based models for impacts of COI that could be exploited on-site and off-site; updates to the threat model to be informed by intelligence, and better population modeling for release facilities.
+While much of the risk tiering methodology is sensitive and/or classified, the enhanced methodology includes several new components within each element of risks—the facility's vulnerability, potential consequence, and threat factors—such as improved physics-based models for impacts of COI that could be exploited onsite and offsite; updates to the threat model to be informed by intelligence, and better population modeling for release facilities.